ShadowMatrix01/A-Bull-In-A-China-Shop/Game_Files/ReadMe.txt

 <h2>Animation for background needed!  <br>
 <h2>Game over screen, for 6/22!  <br>
 <h2> Fixed loot spawning to not go off screen.
+<h2> HAZARD: WATER PIPES ON THE BOTTOM WILL SHOOT OUU WATER PROJECTILES FROM BOTTOM TO TOP, IF THE PLAYER TOUCHES IT, THE WILL GET 1 LIFE REDUCED (TOTAL 3).
+Gravity from bottom to top, and drawing said pipes.
+<h1>[TOOL] A freeze in place, freezes everything except for the player and the loot, but only for 3 seconds.
+Make sound play when pipe is about to blast out water